What its 'olive oil'?

 A. Olive oil that is not suitable for human consumption is refined by a heat and chemical process.
 Chemically refined oil is totally insipid (0% acidity) which means it is flavorless with no quality standards stated or implied.
 Refined oil is mixed with virgin, typically lampante, for color and flavor.

 What is ‘pomace' oil?

-A. Pomace is a residue produced by a heat and chemical process from the waste of the 'virgin' olive oil after the virgin olive oil is extracted.
+A. Pomace is the left-over waste (compost) after the oil is extracted.
+Pomace oil is a residue produced by a heat and chemical process from the waste.
 It is also insipid (0% acidity) with no flavor and no quality standards stated or implied.
-Pomace is used as a cheap alternative to ‘refined’ oil in order to lower the product cost of the packers who mix it with virgin and refined oils.
+Pomace is used as a cheap alternative to ‘refined' oil in order to lower the product cost of the packers who mix it with virgin and refined oils.

 Is there a difference between real extra virgin olive oil and the refined oil mixes??

 A. Yes.
 They are two entirely different products.
 The difference is similar to the difference between orange juice & orange soda -one product is 100% natural the other is chemically produced.
 Refined mixes are cheap to produce.
 Products labeled as ‘olive oil' are sold at a high price - selling cheap mixes benefits the seller not the olive oil consumer.
 Extra virgin olive oil is an entirely natural product and is more expensive to produce.